Cannabis Induced Psychosis Symptoms and Treatment

 3. Delusions

-Cannabis-induced psychosis, sometimes called marijuana psychosis, involves a break from reality, with symptoms of psychosis that first appear during marijuana use or shortly thereafter.
+Cannabis-induced psychosis, sometimes called marijuana psychosis or weed psychosis, involves a break from reality, with symptoms of psychosis that first appear during marijuana use or shortly thereafter.

-The condition is well documented, and research has shown that psychotic outcomes can range from mild to severe and last from minutes to years.
+The condition is well documented, and research has shown that psychotic outcomes can range from mild to severe and may last for minutes to years.

 However, in the majority of cases, many of the symptoms of cannabis-induced psychosis tend to subside shortly after the drug has worked its way out of the body or a person stops using marijuana.